Harmonic functions on hyperbolic graphs: proof of the main result

-The idea of the end of this proof, due to Brossard \cite{Bro78}, is to decompose $u$ on $\Gamma$ as a sum of three functions which will have non-tangential limits at almost all points of $A_c^m$.
+We will conclude this proof using a method of J.~Brossard \cite{Bro78}.
+We will decompose $u$ on $\Gamma$ as a sum of three functions which will have non-tangential limits at almost all points of $A_c^m$.

 We define the function